exo-archives/aio/server/common/src/main/common/EXO-AIO-README.txt

       eXo All In One Chat service is a Jabber engine powered by Openfire. eXo will delegate the actual Jabber protocol communication to Openfire.

-      Warning: eXo AIO 1.6.2 has only been tested with Openfire 3.4.5.
+      Warning: this version of eXo All In One has only been tested with Openfire 3.4.5.
       Should you try to upgrade yourself, this would be at your own risks.

     * Configure openfire